 One popular string-based representation of chemical entities is Simplified Molecular Input Line Entry System \cite{weininger1988smiles}, abbreviated SMILES.
-Evaluations by both \citet{gao2022sample} and \citet{thomas2022re} have concluded good performance of SMILES-based REINVENT \cite{segler2018generating, olivecrona2017molecular,blaschke2020reinvent,loeffler2024reinvent} compared to both other RL-based and non-RL-based approaches for \textit{de novo} drug design.
+Evaluations by both \citet{gao2022sample} and \citet{thomas2022re} have concluded good performance of the SMILES-based REINVENT \cite{segler2018generating, olivecrona2017molecular,blaschke2020reinvent,loeffler2024reinvent} compared to both other RL-based and non-RL-based approaches for \textit{de novo} drug design.
 REINVENT consists of a long short-term memory (LSTM) network \cite{hochreiter1997long} using SMILES to represent molecules as text strings.
-REINVENT utilizes an on-policy RL algorithm optimizing the policy $\pi_\theta$ to generate higher rewarding molecules.
-Previous work has shown that minimizing their loss function is equivalent to maximizing the expected return, as for policy gradient algorithms \cite{guo2024augmented}.
-Our work builds upon the success of REINVENT and tries to improve its chemical exploration.
+REINVENT utilizes an on-policy RL algorithm to perform online optimization of the policy $\pi_\theta$ to generate higher-rewarding molecules.
+Previous work has shown that minimizing its loss function is equivalent to maximizing the expected return, as for policy gradient algorithms \cite{guo2024augmented}.
+Our work builds upon the success of REINVENT and focuses on improving its chemical exploration and avoiding mode collapse.